 - Linux - Requires the xclip command, which possibly comes with the os.
 If not, run

 sudo apt-get install xclip.
 Or have the gtk or PyQt4 modules installed.
+Also can use the xsel command.

 - Pyperclip runs on both Python 2 and Python 3.